haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/index.md

 ::

 ## Downloads
-Downloads are available for Windows, macOS (Intel and Apple Silicon) and Linux (Debian Package) [on GitHub](https://github.com/haroohie-club/SerialLoops/releases).
+Downloads are available for Windows, macOS (Intel and Apple Silicon) and Linux (RPM & Debian packages) [on GitHub](https://github.com/haroohie-club/SerialLoops/release).
 We offer both release (recommended) and nightly pre-release builds.

 ::button-link